maroontress/HtmlBuilder/README.md

 ### Character References

-To include Character References, use `CharacterReference` method as follows:
+To include Character References, use the `CharacterReference` method as follows:

 ```csharp
 var nodeOf = Nodes.NewFactory();